 Section 2.
 The management of the Society’s Endowment Fund shall be vested with an Endowment Fund Board.
 The Board shall be responsible to the Society’s Council and shall work with the Finance Committee and other Society Committees to achieve the mission and vision of the Endowment Fund.

 Section 4.
-The Board shall consist of seven individuals.
-The Society’s Immediate Past Treasurer, by virtue of having served as Treasurer, shall serve a four-year term as a Board Member.
+The Board shall consist of at most ten individuals.
+The Society’s Treasurer, upon commencement of the second year of his or her term, shall serve a three-year term as a Board Member.
 Each year the Immediate Past President of the Society, by virtue of his or her office, shall begin a two-year term as a Board Member.
-Each year the incoming President of the Society shall appoint one individual from among the Society’s Past Presidents, Past Treasurers, Past Council Members and Substantial Contributors to the Endowment who have indicated a willingness to serve as a Board Member, to serve a three-year term as a Board Member.
+Each year the incoming President of the Society shall appoint two individuals from among the Society’s Past Presidents, past Treasurers, past Council Members, and contributors to the Endowment who have indicated a willingness to serve a three-year term as a Board Member.
 Individuals may be reappointed as Board Members, but in no case shall they serve more than two consecutive three-year terms.
 In the event of a vacancy on the Board, including vacancies occurring as a result of a former officer declining appointment to the Board, the current Society President shall appoint an individual from the previously described slate of candidates to fill the unexpired term of office.
 All appointments by the Society’s President shall be subject to ratification by the Council.
-The Society’s current Treasurer, Treasurer-Elect when that office is filled, the current President and the Executive Director, by virtue of their offices, shall serve as ex-officio members of the Board.
-Each year the incoming President of the Society shall appoint, from amongst those Board Members who have served as Board Members for at least one year, one Board Member to serve as Chair of the Board for a one-year term and one Board Member to serve as Scribe for a one-year term, subject to ratification by the Council.
-Individuals may be reappointed to these positions to serve consecutive terms as Chair and Scribe.
-During the initial implementation of this article, the President of the Society, with the assent of Council, shall fill each of the hold-over positions on the Board from among the same constituencies specified above.
+The Society’s current Treasurer, during the first year of his or her term, the Treasurer-Elect when that office is filled, the current President and the Executive Director, by virtue of their offices, shall serve ex-officio as nonvoting members of the Board.
+Each year the incoming President of the Society shall appoint, from amongst those Board Members who have served as Board Members for at least one year, one Board Member to serve as Chair of the Board for a one-year term subject to ratification by the Council.
+Individuals may be reappointed to serve consecutive terms as Chair.

 Section 6.
 The Board shall provide input to the Finance Committee for establishing an investment policy for the Endowment Fund that is consistent with securing both long-term appreciation of the assets within the Endowment Fund and safe-guarding the total value of these assets.
 The Board shall regularly review the investment performance of the Endowment Fund and, taking account of inflation, establish a percentage rate for disbursement of Restricted Net Asset Funds that will ensure that these funds continue in perpetuity.